FreeAndFair/ColoradoRLA/docs/glossary.md

 Glossary
 ========

+See also the working documents at [VVSG-Interoperability Voting Glossary](http://collaborate.nist.gov/voting/bin/view/Voting/Glossary) and the glossary in: ["Risk-Limiting Post-Election Audits: Why and How"](https://www.stat.berkeley.edu/~stark/Preprints/RLAwhitepaper12.pdf)

 * **business interruption** - Any event that disrupts Contractor’s ability to complete the Work for a period of time, and may include, but is not limited to a Disaster, power outage, strike, loss of